31

 Each series uses the same core approach (I'd like to unpack it properly in a future technique article) with a different shape or volume driving the look.
 The Singularity pieces use a gyroid, for instance.

 They all run through a generative system I built so I can explore parameters and combinations and land on a wide range of looks.
 A lot of the fun is still just twisting knobs and seeing what shows up.
-I wrote about the setup in an article called: Generative System if you want to reuse the same idea.
+I wrote about the setup in Generative System if you want to reuse the same idea.

 Singularity 8